Lectionary Bible Studies and Sermons

 As Israel had to journey through the wilderness to the promised land, so Jesus must move through suffering and death to glory - from Caesarea to Mount Transfiguration, from Calvary to ascension.
 So too must we, who travel the narrow way in Christ, move through struggle to eternity.
 Glory only comes but through pain and suffering.

 The struggle is the struggle of life.
 It is not the self-inflicted journey of asceticism, rather it is the mysterious, frustrating, tail-chasing, lonely, hormonal, questioning, doubting, "what am I going to do now?"..... business of life.
-This is the journey we undertake to reach glory, a journey shaped by the Word of God, and all the time agitated by it.
+This is the journey we undertake to reach glory, a journey shaped by the Word of God, a journey constantly agitated by it.
 There is no short-cut.

-There are many who would guide us on this journey, many who know the answers.
-They speak with the authority of institutional power.
-We may be tempted to enshrine their wisdom, build a "booth" for them as it were.
-Yet, there is only one we must hear; we must "listen to him."
+There are many who would guide us on this journey, many who claim to know the answers.
+They speak with the authority of institutional power; they tempt us with their wisdom, suggesting that we build a "booth" for them also.
+Yet, there is only one we must hear, only one we must listen to.

 Discussion